10 Signs That My Husband Hates Me And What To Do About It

 1. You And Your Spouse Are Constantly Fighting

-Arguing, or disagreeing over differences of opinions is not necessarily a bad thing.
-In fact, a healthy debate resulting in understanding can be a sign of a healthy relationship.
+Arguing over differences of opinion, marital disagreement, or the most trivial of issues is a sign of a healthy relationship.
 However, when clear communication is replaced by constant fights over the smallest of things, the relationship can become toxic.
-Observe how often fights take place and how quickly they escalate.
-Secondly, observe how long it takes to resolve them and if they get resolved at all.
+It can lead to an unhappy marriage.
+To avoid such circumstances, observe how often fights take place and how quickly they escalate.
+Secondly, observe how long it takes to resolve them and whether they get resolved at all.

 2. Your Spouse Has Lost Interest In You